 - A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management (OFM) policies, regulations, and procedures.
 The leave received will be coded as shared leave and be maintained separately from all other leave balances.
-Employees under the qualifications listed in 15.2 A may retain and reserve up to forty (40) hours each of vacation leave and sick leave. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave. - D. Where Colleges have approved the transfer of leave by an employee of one (1) agency/institution to an employee of another agency/institution, the agencies/institutions involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management (OFM) policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine an agency's/institution's allocation of full-time equivalent staff positions. - F. Any shared leave not used by the recipient will be returned to the donor(s).
+Employees under the qualifications listed in 15.2 A may retain and reserve up to forty (40) hours each of vacation leave and forty (40) hours of sick leave. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave.

+- D. Where Colleges employers have approved the transfer of leave by an employee of one (1)another state agency, higher education /institution, or school district/educational service district to an employee of another state agency, higher education /institution, or school district/educational service district, the agencies/institutionsparties involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management (OFM) policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine an agency's/institution'sthe College's allocation of full-time equivalent staff positions. - F. Any shared leave not used by the recipient will be returned to the donor(s).
 Before returning unused leave: - 1.
-The College will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved; or

-2. The employee must be released to regular employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six (6) months; and their doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved.
+The College will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved; or - 2.
+The employee must be released to regular employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six (6) months; and their doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved.